Encouragement for Action

 A curated exhibition of nominated and previous winners based on the 17 global sustainability goals is presented in connection with the announcement of the winners and then makes various announcements.
-Previously, it has been presented on World Trade Day, during Fashion Week Trade and Preview Fabrics & Accessories in its entirety.
-Next it will be presented September 30-October 2 2022 at the Swedish Institute in Paris, in conjunction with Paris Fashion Week.
+Previously, it has been presented on World Trade Day, during Fashion Week Trade and Nordic Fabric Fair (previously named Preview Fabrics & Accessories) in its entirety.
+Most previously it was presented at the Swedish Institute in Paris in September 2022, in conjunction with Paris Fashion Week.

 EFA consists of four categories

 For their groundbreaking innovations that take us closer to circular material flows for textiles.

 The enabling of reuse and a circular economy where waste and the environmental impact have been minimized to the extent that a cycle exists or is perceived as an opportunity close in time.
 New business models are the solution to the problem of continued consumption in a more sustainable manner with respect for raw materials, the environment, and people.